smartfrendigital/mobile-test/README.md

 -   Your application must have a splash screen

--   The application must present the lists in a presentable menu i.e. drawer, bottom mmenu, top menu and such
+-   The application must present the lists in a presentable menu i.e. drawer, bottom menu, top menu and such

 -   The application must show valid state for loading the data